jeffhowarth/ee-edu/src/patterns/local-operations.md

 ## __awesome spectral indices module__

-Although you can compute most spectral indices from scratch in Earth Engine, I appreciate using a module developed by [Dave Montero Loaiza](https://github.com/davemlz){target=_blank} that is... pretty... awesome.
+Although you can compute most spectral indices from scratch in Earth Engine, I appreciate using a module developed by [Dave Montero Loaiza](https://github.com/davemlz){target=_blank} that is... pretty... [awesome](https://github.com/awesome-spectral-indices/awesome-spectral-indices){target=_blank}.

 Here are the steps for using his module.